- City Services

 The City will be working to replace all lead service lines through 2031.
 If your property is part of this program, the above map has your estimated year of completion.

+In Wheaton, all facilities interacting with young children, such as elementary schools or childcare centers, have already been identified as having non-lead water services.
 The replacement schedule follows the City's water meter reading routes to ensure all service lines throughout the City are addressed in an efficient manner.

 For detailed information on which portion of your water service line contains lead and when it is scheduled to be replaced, see the example below.
 Upon finding your address, click on the dot to see additional details.
 The top row shows the material the service line is made from in the homeowner's portion (consumer material).
 The second row shows the material the City's portion is made from.
 The third row shows the year it is scheduled to be replaced.